 - STEAL syndrome

-STEAL syndrome is where there is inadequate blood flow to the limb distal to the AV fistula.
-The AV fistula “steals” blood from the distal limb.
-The blood is diverted away from where is was supposed to supply and flows straight into the venous system.
-This causes distal ischaemia.
+STEAL syndrome occurs when there is inadequate blood flow to the limb distal to the fistula.
+The AV fistula “steals” blood from the rest of the limb.
+Blood is diverted away from the part of the limb it was supposed to supply, leading to ischaemia.
+Instead, it flows through the fistula and into the venous system.

-Where there is an A-V fistula blood is flowing very quickly from the arterial to the venous system through the fistula.
-This means there is rapid return of blood to the heart.
-This increases the pre-load in the heart (how full the heart is before it pumps).
+High-output heart failure is caused by blood flowing quickly from the arterial to the venous system through an A-V fistula.
+There is a rapid return of blood to the heart, increasing the pre-load (how full the heart is before it pumps).
 This leads to hypertrophy of the heart muscle and heart failure.

 TOM TIP: NEVER take blood from a fistula!
-This is a lifeline for the patient to allow them access to dialysis.
-If it gets damaged it will set them back and you will be in big trouble.
+This is a lifeline for the patient, providing dialysis access.
+If it gets damaged, it will set them back massively.